The IELTS test has four components. Three components − Listening, Reading and Writing − are always taken on the same day, in the same session.

 On your desk, you are only allowed to have your identification, pens/pencils, eraser and a bottle of drink in a transparent bottle.

-If you have a problem (for example, if you think you have been given the wrong paper, you cannot hear the instructions, or you feel ill) raise your hand to attract the attention of the supervisor.
+If you have a problem (for example, you cannot hear the instructions, or you feel ill) raise your hand to attract the attention of the supervisor.
 Remember that the invigilators will not provide any explanation on the questions.

-You cannot leave your seat until your papers have been collected and you have been told to leave.
+You cannot leave your seat until you have notified an invigilator and given permission to leave.
 If you finish the test early you must wait quietly until the test is finished and you are advised that you can leave.
 You must leave any notes and materials on the desk.

 Collect your belongings.
 Your provisional results will be available online 5-7 days after your computer-delivered IELTS test or 13 days after your paper-based IELTS test.

 Your official result will appear on your Test Report Form which will also be ready 5-7 days after your computer-delivered IELTS test or 13 days after your paper-based IELTS test.

 You can collect it from the test centre or have it posted to you – depending on what was specified at the time of registration.